diagram-codesprint/Web4AllHackathon2019/Jupyter.md

 # Getting Started with Jupyterlab

 Basic steps on getting started with the Jupyterlab project.
+These instructions are based on working on Linux, but should work similarly on a Mac.

 ## Basic Installation